Person reading about peptide research

 The honest answer: it depends on the compound, the source, and how it's used.
 Some peptides have decades of research and FDA approval.
 Others have promising animal data but limited human trials.
 We think you deserve to know the difference.

 That's why every compound on Pep has an evidence grade: strong, moderate, limited, or early research.
 We tell you exactly what's been proven in human studies and what's still based on animal data or clinical observation.
-For instance, Thymosin Alpha-1 has strong evidence from 30+ clinical trials, while BPC-157 has extensive animal data but limited human trials.
+Thymosin Alpha-1 has strong evidence from 30+ clinical trials.
+BPC-157has extensive animal data but limited human trials.
 We don't hype, and we don't dismiss.

 Peptide therapy should always be guided by a licensed clinician.
 Sourcing, dosing, and administration all affect safety.
 Self-administration of gray-market products carries real risks, including contamination, incorrect dosing, and lack of medical oversight.